The Master Guide to Victorian & Minton Tile Restoration

 Failed coatings behave differently from breathable finishes because trapped moisture can peel, cloud, stain, or make the surface look dirty again.
 Shine alone is never a reliable sign that the floor has been protected correctly.

-Why white marks, staining, and coating failures keep coming back
+Why white marks and stains keep coming back after cleaning

-White marks that return after cleaning usually point to moisture and salts rather than ordinary surface dirt.
+If white powder returns after your Victorian tiles dry, the cause is usually moisture and salts rather than ordinary surface dirt.
 Efflorescence describes white calcium deposits, nitrates, salts, and white powder left on the surface as moisture rises from the substrate and evaporates.
+More cleaning may remove the visible deposit for a short time, but it will not stop salt movement if moisture is still active below the floor.

 Staining is different because colour has entered the clay or grout, while coating failure sits at the surface as a failed barrier.
 Paint and adhesive encrustation is different again: paint splatters, glue, old adhesive, hardened substances, and scraper marks can leave residues or penetration from hallway carpet and other coverings.